Releasing pycalphad¶

 If deploying for the first time:

-Make sure that the script correctly detected the new version exactly and not a dirty / revised state of the repo.
+pip install twine buildrm -R dist/*on Linux/OSX ordel dist/*on Windowsgit checkout masterto checkout the latest versiongit pullgit logto verify the repository state matches the newly created tagpython -m build --sdistMake sure that the script correctly detected the new version exactly and not a dirty / revised state of the repo.

-to upload (assumes a correctly configured~/.pypirc
+twine upload dist/*to upload (assumes a correctly configured~/.pypircfile)

 Deploy to conda-forge¶